neillturner/kitchen-verifier-awspec/README.md

 custom_install_commmand | nil | Custom shell command to be used at install stage.
 Can be multiline.
 See examples below. custom_awspec_command | nil | custom command to run awspec.
 Can be multiline.
-See examples below. default_path | '/tmp/kitchen' | Set the default path where awspec looks for patterns default_pattern | false | use default dir behaviour of busser i.e. test/integration/SUIT_NAME/awspec/*_spec.rb env_vars | {} | environment variable to set for rspec and can be used in the spec_helper.
-It will automatically pickup any environment variables set with a KITCHEN_ prefix. extra_flags | nil | extra flags to add to ther awspec command format | 'documentation' | format of awspec output gemfile | nil | custom gemfile to use to install awspec http_proxy | nil | use http proxy when installing ruby, awspec and running awspec https_proxy | nil | use https proxy when installing puppet, ruby, awspec and running awspec patterns | [] | array of patterns for spec test files remove_default_path | false | remove the default_path after successful awspec run rspec_path | | override path for rspec command
+See examples below. default_path | '/tmp/kitchen' | Set the default path where awspec looks for patterns default_pattern | false | use default dir for awspec i.e. spec/*_spec.rb env_vars | {} | environment variable to set for rspec and can be used in the spec_helper.
+It will automatically pickup any environment variables set with a KITCHEN_ prefix. extra_flags | nil | extra flags to add to ther awspec command format | 'documentation' | format of awspec output gemfile | nil | custom gemfile to use to install awspec http_proxy | nil | use http proxy when installing  awspec and running awspec https_proxy | nil | use https proxy when installing awspec and running awspec patterns | [] | array of patterns for spec test files remove_default_path | false | remove the default_path after successful awspec run rspec_path | | override path for rspec command